jeffThompson/CreativeProgramming1/Assignments/Week00_BootingUp.md

 `STRAIGHT LINE FROM CORNER TO CORNER OR TWO CROSSING`
 `STRAIGHT LINES DIAGONALLY FROM CORNER TO CORNER.`

+6. From avant-garde composer and musician [La Monte Young](https://en.wikipedia.org/wiki/La_Monte_Young), written in 1960 ([more of his text scores](https://en.wikipedia.org/wiki/Compositions_1960#cite_note-9)):
+`#10 ("to Bob Morris")`
+`Instructions:`
+`Draw a straight line and follow it.`

-6. Using the pre-printed shapes, draw a series of evenly-spaced points along the edge, about 20-30 of them.
+7. Using the pre-printed shapes, draw a series of evenly-spaced points along the edge, about 20-30 of them.
 Pass the person on your right.
 On this new sheet, write a set of simple instructions about what to do from these points.
 Pass to the right again and carry out the instructions on this new sheet.

 ***